 The location of the Garden of Eden was on the east side of a region called Eden according to Genesis 2:8.
-The Hebrew word for Eden appears to mean “delight.”
-We are not completely sure about its meaning.
+The Hebrew word for Eden means “luxury” or “delight.”
+The message is that the Garden of Eden was a delight.

-Some have said the river Pishon is the Nile River, but there is no biblical, historical or archaeological support for the claim.
-Scripture does say the river Pishon flowed around the land of Havilah.
-We do not know the location of this land and there is no river flowing around a Middle East country today.
-The land of Havilah and the location of the Pishon River are unknown.
+Some have said the river Pishon is the Danube River, but there is no biblical, historical or archaeological support for the claim.
+Others think this river is the current Indus or Ganges Rivers.
+[4, 5] Scripture does say the river Pishon flowed around the land of Havilah.
+We do not know the location of this land nor has there been any known river with the name Pishon.
+The land of Havilah and the location of the Pishon River are both unknown.

 Euphrates & Tigris Rivers

-Today there are two rivers called the Tigris and Euphrates Rivers, but the locations of these rivers at the time of Adam and Eve are uncertain.
-The New Testament seems to imply the great flood during Noah’s time made changes in our world.
+Today, locations of rivers bearing the names of the Tigris and Euphrates are well-known.
+They flow from the mountains of Syria and Iraq down through modern Iraq to the sea, but the location of rivers with the same names at the time of Adam and Eve are uncertain.
+The New Testament reveals that the great flood during Noah’s time changed the topography of our world.

 . . .
 Through which the world at that time was destroyed, being flooded with water.
 (NASB) 2 Peter 3:6